piqnt/planck.js/README.md

 ## Documentation

-- [Documentations Wiki](https://github.com/shakiba/planck.js/wiki/) - This is the best place to start, and find other resources
+- [Documentation Wiki](https://github.com/shakiba/planck.js/wiki/) - This is the best place to start, and find other resources
 - [Examples](https://piqnt.com/planck.js/) - Online examples with editable code